mbaumer/us_hep_funding/docs/_states/GA.md

 ## GA-10 -- Rep. Jody B. Hice (R) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-10)
 ## HEP Grants
 ```
-This district received no SC HEP grants from 2012-2019
+This district received no SC HEP grants from 2012-2020
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $19,499,339 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $24,508,427 </b>in NSF MPS grants.
 ```
   Year  Institution                                     Amount ($)
 ------  --------------------------------------------  ------------
+  2020  University Of Georgia Research Foundation           86,764
+  2019  University Of Georgia Research Foundation        4,922,324
   2018  Pii Redacted                                       150,000
   2018  University Of Georgia Research Foundation        3,682,678
   2017  University Of Georgia Research Foundation        2,991,351